Generalized Kullback-Leibler Divergence Loss: Experiments

 \subsection{Ablation Studies}

-\minisection{Ablation on $\gamma$ for Knowledge Distillation} As $0 < \gamma <1$, the weight function $\varphi^{*}(x_{m}, x_{n})$ becomes smoother than $\varphi(x_{x_{m}, x_{n}})$, mitigating the training convergence difficulties.
+\minisection{Ablation on $\gamma$ for Knowledge Distillation} As $\gamma \in [0,1]$, the weights by function $\varphi^{*}(x_{m}, x_{n})$ becomes smoother, mitigating the training convergence difficulties.
 As shown in Table~\ref{tab:ablation_gamma}, we conduct experiments on ImageNet-LT with ResNet-18 as the student and ResNeXt-101 as the teacher.
-Sample-wise $\varphi(x_{m}, x_{n})$ and Class-wise $\varphi^{*}(x_{m}, x_{n})$ weight function both can improve performance of the student model.
+Sample-wise $\varphi(x_{m}, x_{n})$ and Class-wise $\varphi^{*}(x_{m}, x_{n})$ weight functions both can improve the performance of the student model.
 Especially, with class-wise global information, $\varphi^{*}(x_{m}, x_{n})$ further enhances model generalization ability and robustness.

+\minisection{Ablation on $\gamma$ for Adversarial Robustness} To examine the influence of $\gamma$ on adversarial training, we conduct experiments on CIFAR-100 using different $\gamma$ values.
+The results are summarized in Table~\ref{tab:ablation_gamma_adv}.
+An interesting phenomenon is observed: First, a smoother \textit{class-wise} weighting function $\varphi(\cdot)$ generally leads to higher clean accuracy, as reflected by the performance gain compared to \textit{sample-wise} weighting, confirming the rational of incorporating global information.
+Second, as $\gamma$ increases for \textit{class-wise} weighting, adversarial robustness improves while the clean accuracy degrades.
+This suggests that moderate values of $\gamma$ provide a better balance between clean accuracy and robustness, whereas overly large $\gamma$ may harm robustness due to the accompanying drop in clean accuracy.
+Please refer to Appendix~6.3 for more empirical analysis.

-\minisection{Ablation on $\alpha$ and $\beta$ for Adversarial Robustness} Thanks to the decoupled structure of the DKL loss formulation, the two components ($\mathbf{w}$MSE and Cross-Entropy) of GKL can be manipulated independently.
-We empirically study the effects of hyper-parameters of $\alpha$ and $\beta$ on CIFAR-100 for adversarial robustness.
-Clean accuracy on natural data and robustness under AA~\cite{croce2020reliable} are reported in Table~\ref{tab:ablation_alpha} and Table~\ref{tab:ablation_beta}.
-Reasonable $\alpha$ and $\beta$ should be chosen for the best trade-off between natural accuracy and adversarial robustness.
+\minisection{Ablation on $\alpha$ and $\beta$ for Adversarial Robustness.} Thanks to the decoupled structure of the DKL loss formulation, the two components of GKL (\textit{i.e.}, $\mathbf{w}$MSE and Cross-Entropy) can be adjusted independently.
+We empirically study the effects of the hyper-parameters $\alpha$ and $\beta$ on CIFAR-100 for adversarial robustness.
+Clean accuracy on natural data and robustness under AA~\cite{croce2020reliable} are reported in Table~\ref{tab:ablation_alpha} and Table~\ref{tab:ablation_beta}, respectively.
+In practice, appropriate choices of $\alpha$ and $\beta$ provide a favorable trade-off between natural accuracy and adversarial robustness.
+To determine $\beta$, we follow the standard weighting of the KL loss adopted in prior methods.
+For example, the KL regularization coefficient is commonly set to $5.0$ in ACAT and TRADES; accordingly, we use $\beta = 5.0$ as a default choice.
+For $\alpha/4$, we perform a grid search over the range $[1,4]$ to select the optimal value.